Learn English through true stories written and recorded by native speakers

 Hence, saying “me an” together would sound like mijuhn, almost like a single word.
 This is in contrast to mi: ahn - whereby the words are pronounced in their full forms.

 In these texts, I also place a great deal of emphasis on the schwa sound.
-A schwa sound is a weak vowel sound in an unstressed syllable.
+The schwa is a weak vowel sound in an unstressed syllable.
 For example, compare the strong and weak forms of the word to:

 strong /tuː/ weak /tə/